geneontology/geneontology.github.io/docs/_docs/contributing-go.md

  MGI provides a  GAF, [GPAD](/docs/gene-product-association-data-gpad-format) and [GPI](/docs/gene-product-information-gpi-format) in their [mgi.yaml](https://github.com/geneontology/go-site/blob/master/metadata/datasets/mgi.yaml); please see [zfin.yaml](https://github.com/geneontology/go-site/blob/master/metadata/datasets/zfin.yaml) for an example with only a GAF and a GPI.
 Providing a GPI and GPAD in addition to the GAF is preferred.

- GO is happy to modify your group's yaml if requested: please [contact the GOC](http://help.geneontology.org/).
+ GO is happy to modify your group's yaml file if requested: please [contact the GOC](http://help.geneontology.org/).

  * **Review**- Once annotations have been processed by GO, groups will be able to access error reports.
 Please use the reports to make changes to the next month's GAF:
    * monthly error reports will be accessible through release.geneontology.org [for example, October 2018](http://release.geneontology.org/2018-10-01/reports/index.html)